stevleibelt/incubator/web/blog/static_blog_system/README.md

 * wrapp content, headline and tag parts of an entry with comments like "<!-- begin of content section -->/<!-- end of content seciont -->" to ease up cutting and updating
 * do not complicate things, take a look to the smart way how cfenolloasa solves problem (like rss feed generation :-))
+* add a watcher to a git repository to pull each x minutes and publish all entries (even new one from the repository)